numpde/as/p/network/20171002-RatPathways-EPFL/E-Gnp-Betti-stats/cpp/README.txt

-The c++ routine rank.cpp computes the Z/2Z rank of a binary matrix.
+The c++ routine rank.cpp computes the Z/2Z rank of a binary matrix, cf. [this](https://gist.github.com/numpde/9584779ad235c6ee19be7a6bb87e8af5) gist.

 It reads a filename from stdin.